architecture-building-systems/CityEnergyAnalyst/cea/databases/DE/documentation.md

 ### ENVELOPE

 The current renovation scenarios are entirely based on the IWU EPISCOPE project (normal or advanced).
 If more detailed scenarios are needed, the relevant construction standards for Germany (i.e. Wärmeschutzverordnung WSchW, Energieeinsparverordnung EnEV) need to be implemented in the database, refer to [^EnEV].[^WSchV].
+The Service life parameter is filled with the default values of the
+CH database.

 #### CONSTRUCTION